However, many of these drugs are supposed to only be taken on a short term basis. Unfortunately, many people can end up taking them for years.

 Northpoint Recovery is a state of the art, comfortable and modern inpatient detox and drug rehab facility designed to help our clients get the help they need to overcome addiction.Call (888) 280-3348 Now

-Here at Northpoint Recovery, we are one of the Top Ativan rehab treatment centers in the Pacific Northwest.
+Here, at Northpoint Recovery, we are one of the top Ativan rehab treatment centers in the Pacific Northwest.
 We understand your struggles, and we can help you find the type of treatment that’s right for you.
-Contact us to learn more.

 Our 28-day drug rehab and detox plan is particularly popular amongst those struggling to recover from a drug addiction.
 Our comprehensive substance abuse treatment plans include many different evidence-based treatment approaches, from medical detox to behavioral therapies like Cognitive Behavioral Therapy (CBT).
 We can customize each addiction treatment plan to the needs and expectations of each patient.

 Getting admitted to our facility is easy and simple.
 We will even verify your insurance information for you, and deal with the finances of how to get sober.
 Our admissions team knows just what to do to get you the help that you need and deserve.